 Q: How do I get to my personal media repository, My Media, in bCourses?

 A: If you are a bCourses user, you should see My Media in the site navigation for almost any bCourses site, regardless of whether it's a course site or a project site.
 (Note that it is possible for the site owner to hide this option from the navigation, so if you don't see it in one site, try another.)

 Q: How long does it take for the copy of my Zoom Cloud recording to appear in My Media?

 A: Often it appears in minutes, but we have seen specific recordings take many hours for reasons that are not always clear.
 If you have a Zoom Cloud recording that has not appeared in your My Media after three hours of the Zoom session ending, send email to firstname.lastname@example.org and we'll look into the issue.

 Q: Will my students be able to automatically see my recordings in bCourses after they are copied?

-A: No. Your My Media is your personal media respository.
-You'll need to publish recordings to your course site's Media Gallery (see "How do I publish media from My Media to a Media Gallery in bCourses?"), or embed them somewhere else in your course site (see "How Do I Embed Kaltura Media in bCourses Using the Rich Content Editor?").
+A: No. Your My Media is your personal media repository.
+You'll need to publish recordings to your course site's Media Gallery, or embed them somewhere else in your course site.
+See "How do I share media in Kaltura within bCourses?"